 General jewellery care

-This is obvious, but it's worth always bearing in mind that all jewellery is delicate to some degree.
+This is probably obvious, but always keep in mind that most jewellery is delicate to some degree.

 Jewellery pieces should not rub up against each other, other types of metal or any harsh surfaces as they will scratch and wear.
 Nor should they ever take too much weight or force.
 You should also avoid harsh chemicals from coming into contact with your jewellery.